These Teams Are The Best At Coming Up With Revenue Generating Ideas For Business 👌

 - Identifying capability gaps and skillsets using objective and fair filters and then act fast to address them.

-Pricing teams are not all the same: When team members are alike, there is less overlap.
-And they struggle to think through new and complex pricing and commercial problems.
+Pricing teams are not all the same: When team members are alike, there iss less overlap.
+Then, they struggle to think through new and complex pricing and commercial problems.

 Organisations, on average, spend as little as 6-10 seconds looking at your CV before they decide whether or not they bring you in for an interview.
 What’s more, during those 6-10 seconds skim-reading your CV, the information generally considered the most are:

-Name, gender, ethnicity, socioeconomic status, attractiveness (weight), university prestige, organisational prestige, and attainment level.
+Name, gender, ethnicity, socioeconomic status, university or organisational prestige, and attainment level.

 5. What are the risks involved in establishing a more diverse pricing team?